Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 These forces create a world where reactions often overshadow reflection.

-A leader who embodies this principle:
+A leader who embodies these principles:

 • listens before reacting